Quick Links

 Key Export section.
 From Story v1.2.0, user must

-use .env
+use

-The .env
+.env

 file should look like the following (make sure not to add a 0x prefix):

-By default, when you run ./story init
+By default, when you run./story init

 a validator key is created for you.
 To view your validator key, run the following command: